CloudLabsAI-Azure/Hybrid-Identity-with-Entra-ID/Labfiles/Lab03-Implement-and-use-PIM.md

 ## Task 2 - Update or remove an existing Entra role assignment

+In this task, you'll update or remove existing role assignments in Microsoft Entra Privileged Identity Management.
+This involves changing a role's status to "Active" or removing a user from eligible assignments.

 Follow these steps to update or remove an existing role assignment.

 1. Open **Microsoft Entra Privileged Identity Management**.